Sustainability Analysis · Supply Chain ESG

 Composite Score

-Equal-weighted average
+Equal-weighted average of 4 dimensions

 What This Means for Companies and Stakeholders